chongcher/websume/readme.md

 `.babelrc` is the configuration file for Babel.
 Babel allows us to transpile ES6 syntax into the Javascript syntax used in web browsers such as Chrome or Firefox

 `index.html` is the first page that is loaded when users visit our websumé.
-Also known as the "entry point"
+Also known as the "entry point" of the application

 `package.json` is the configuration file for NodeJS

 `webpack.config.js` is te configuration file for Webpack.
 Webpack is a module bundler, allowing us to pull code from different files together.

-## _Hello World_
+## Hello World

 Remember our old friend, the command prompt?
 Run the following command to start the application: `npm start`